 - 1/4 cup milk, almond, etc

 Directions: Add water, oats, brown sugar, nuts, fruit, and cinnamon to a bowl.
-Microwave on high for 1 minute, 15 seconds.
+Microwave on high for 1 minute, and 15 seconds.
 Stir.
 Microwave for an additional 30 seconds.
 Serve with milk.

 5. Mediterranean Breakfast Vegetable Omelet